-Apple's March 8 event: How to Watch and What to Expect
+Apple's March 8 Event: How to Watch and What to Expect

 Products we expect: iPhone SE 3, new iPads, Macs

-Each year Apple unveils a collection of hardware (and software) upgrades, and 2022 is expected to be no different.
-Although the next Apple event is set for March, many of the company's products may not arrive until later this year.
+Each year Apple unveils a collection of hardware and software upgrades, and 2022 is expected to be no different.
+Although the next Apple event is set for next week, many of the company's products may not be introduced until later this year.
 In fact, Bloomberg reported in January that Apple may show off "the widest array of new hardware products in its history" in the fall.

 Here's everything we're expecting (or hoping) to get from Apple in 2022.